wistn/sited_test_py/sited_test_py/README_EN.md

 * Outputs nodes' data to console on Python.
 * @param sitedPath: A string of .sited or .sited.xml file's path, advises to absolute path.
 * @param key: A keyword string that is used for searching on search node.
-* @param callback: Outputs the entrance test functions of home/search/book node.
+* @param callback: Outputs the entrance test functions of home/search/book node etc.
 * @param nodeName@doTest@home_test: The string "hots", "updates" or "tags", which starts test function of hots/updates/tags node.
 * @param bookUrl@book_test: Url argument of book node function, for test of book node alone.
 """